hs10530/laravel-freeradius/README.md

 # How to Contribute
 Contributors are welcome.
 Fork the project and create a pull request.
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for some guidelines.

-# Project History
-I originally started this project as a way to automate and simplify network user management at <a href="http://www.maxwellsda.org">Maxwell Adventist Academy</a>, a secondary school outside Nairobi, Kenya where I worked both as a physician and network administrator.
-I saw an interest in it because there was an opportunity to learn PHP/Laravel and configure FreeRADIUS at the same time.
-This was a challenge because the FreeRADIUS documentation does not seem very clear to beginners to the technology like me.

-One of the things I found lacking was a GUI to manage users.
-There are some open source solutions out there, but I wanted one that was customized to our specific needs.
-And so this project was born, after having gone through a few iterations.
-With this repository, I am attempting to rewrite the application using Docker to help simplify development and deployment.